evj90/hero-combat-engine/readme.md

 The module keeps combat state on scene flags, provides a floating controller panel for the table, and adds HERO-specific tools like Hold, Abort, pip-based stat bars, and segment-aware token highlighting.

 > HERO System is a trademark of HERO Games.
 This module is not affiliated with or endorsed by HERO Games.
+I'm just a huge fan. 🤙

 ![HERO Combat Engine panel](images/screenshot_panel.png)

+## What It Does

+- Replaces Foundry's linear initiative with HERO's 12-segment phase/segment combat flow.
+- Maintains DEX-sorted acting order with configurable END or EGO tie-break behavior.
+- Provides a floating tracker showing current segment, acting token, and full combat order.
+- Highlights active tokens across clients with segment-aware burst and glow effects.
+- Supports HERO actions and timing controls, including Hold, Release Hold, Abort, segment stepping, and post-Segment 12 recovery.
+- Displays configurable pip-style stat tracking for STUN, BODY, END, and optional PRE.
+- Manages quick conditions, active effects, and combat state directly from the panel.
+- Gives GMs one-click combat controls to begin, add/remove tokens, and refresh order after stat changes.

-## What Foundry's Built-In Tracker Doesn't Offer
+## What the Foundry's Built-In Tracker Doesn't Offer

 - Native 12-segment HERO timing with phase-aware turn flow.
 - Segment-level actions like Hold, Release Hold, and Abort.
 - DEX-sorted acting order with HERO-style tie-break options.
 - Segment-aware acting-token highlights and optional non-acting filtering.
 - One-panel HERO combat controls for Begin/Add/Remove/Refresh/End and token actions.

-## What It Does

-- Replaces normal initiative flow with HERO segment and phase timing.
-- Sorts combatants by DEX, with configurable END or EGO tie-breaks.
-- Shows a floating tracker with the current segment, acting token, and full combat order.
-- Highlights acting tokens with burst and glow effects across clients.
-- Supports Hold, Release Hold, Abort, recovery shortcuts, and segment stepping.
-- Displays pip-style STUN, BODY, END, and optional PRE status bars.
-- Tracks quick conditions and combat state directly from the panel.
-- Lets the GM begin combat from selected tokens, add or remove tokens mid-fight, and refresh order after stat changes.

 ## Requirements